-**The JC Schools COVID-19 positive case tracker includes the number of current active cases within the school environment by building, in addition to the number of new cases and cumulative cases for the 2021-2022 school year and 2022 summer school.
+**The JC Schools COVID-19 positive case tracker includes the number of current active cases within the school environment by building, in addition to the number of new cases and cumulative cases for the 2022-2023 school year.
 If you have any trouble viewing the embedded dashboard below on your web browser or device, you can GO HERE to access the tracker directly.**

 Just as state and federal health agencies have transitioned their COVID-19 response from a pandemic to an endemic approach, JC Schools has adapted our COVID-19 accordingly.
 At this time, we plan to continue utilizing our COVID-19 rubric.
 Protocols for the green status will be minimal, but can be tightened if warranted by an increase in cases within schools or the local community.

 Since fully implementing our JC Schools COVID-19 rubric in February of 2022, all buildings within the Jefferson City School District have remained in the green status.
 District staff continues to monitor any positive cases occurring within the school environment and to conduct contact tracing investigations in the rare instances when cases have occurred.

 - Students and staff should wash hands with soap and water for at least 30 seconds, avoid touching your face, cough or sneeze into your elbow, and disinfect frequently touched objects;

 - Students and staff experiencing symptoms related to COVID-19 should not come to school (symptoms include: fever or chills; cough; headache; muscle aches; nausea, vomiting or diarrhea; new loss of taste or smell; new runny nose or congestion; shortness of breath or difficulty breathing; sore throat; close contact with a person with COVID-19);

 - JC Schools does not currently provide COVID-19 testing, however individuals with symptoms of COVID-19 are encouraged to call your doctor or access a list of COVID-19 testing sites HERE;